Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 ### 1.3 Specular Lighting

-- Specular lighting is light that is reflected from another light source.
+- Specular lighting is light that is mirroring light from another source.
 - Normal vectors are used to render this type of lighting.

 ### 1.4 Point Lighting